xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * End the round.
  <!-- SNAPSHOT status=200 -->
- * The game round should be 3.
+ * Game round should be 3.
  * Click on the "leonard" city "Capital"
  * The population should be 12.

 Until it reaches a maximum of 20:

  * Skip 8 rounds.
- * The game round should be 11.
+ * Game round should be 11.
  <!-- SNAPSHOT status=200 -->
  * Click on the "leonard" city "Capital"
  * The population should be 20.